The BugWright2 project

 BugWright2

-This H2020 project aims at changing the European landscape of robotics for infrastructure inspection and maintenance.
+This H2020 project aimed at changing the European landscape of robotics for infrastructure inspection and maintenance.

 Robotic inspection conducted on ship hulls

-The overall aim of this project is to offer robotic services on or around the hulls of commercial vessels:
+The overall aim of this project was to offer robotic services on or around the hulls of commercial vessels:

 A large scale pilot experimental commercial service for robotic ship-outer-hull inspection and cleaning with increasing level of technological complexity.

-The EU-funded BugWright2 project will facilitate a multi-robot visual and acoustic inspection of the whole structure from robotic platforms in the air and underwater, detecting corrosion patches or cleaning the surface as necessary.
+The EU-funded BugWright2 project was to facilitate a multi-robot visual and acoustic inspection of the whole structure from robotic platforms in the air and underwater, detecting corrosion patches or cleaning the surface as necessary.

 The latter has the potential to very significantly reduce the fuel consumption of merchant vessels and as a result, reduce the need for antifouling paint on the hulls.
 It will combine the survey capabilities of autonomous micro air vehicles (MAV) and small autonomous underwater vehicles (AUV) with teams of magnetic-wheeled crawlers operating directly on the surface of the structure.
 The technology being developed may also be adapted to storage tanks or other structures assembled out of metal plates.